openaq/python-tutorials/README.md

 # OpenAQ Python SDK tutorial

-This repo contains the tutorial for using OpenAQ Python SDK for users new to the package.
+This repo contains the tutorial for using OpenAQ Python SDK for users new to the package with familiarity with Python syntax and data structures.
 The tutorial is exercises-driven and works as a primer to OpenAQ Python SDK.
 The SDK is used in this tutorial as the data fetcher for a data exploratory/analysis pipeline in Python.

+## Using the tutorial

 The tutorial is a .py file made with marimo that is best used in a notebook environment.
 There are 2 ways you can access the tutorial:
-- **Option 1 (recommended):** Fork and run the notebook on molab using this link.
+- **Option 1 (recommended):** Fork and run the notebook on molab using [this link](https://molab.marimo.io/notebooks/nb_ZKWukmCxii1C4ymqq8j8ZV).
 - **Option 2:** Clone this repo and run the notebook locally on your computer using marimo or any Python notebooks of your choice.

 Option 1 is straightforward: you only need to create a molab account to access and run the notebook on your own molab session.